Definitions and Examples of honesty, integrity

 Learn when and how to use these words with these examples!

-The quality of being truthful, sincere, and free from deceit.
+The quality of being truthful, sincere, and free from deceit or fraud.

-He was praised for his honesty and transparency in the business deal.
+He was praised for his honesty and integrity in the workplace.

-The quality of being honest, upright, and having strong moral principles.
+The quality of being honest, fair, and having strong moral principles.

-The politician's integrity was questioned after he was caught accepting bribes.
+The politician's integrity was questioned after allegations of corruption surfaced.

 Key Differences: honesty vs integrity

-- 1Honesty refers to the quality of being truthful and sincere, while integrity refers to the quality of being honest and having strong moral principles.
+- 1Honesty refers to the quality of being truthful and sincere, while integrity refers to the quality of being honest, fair, and having strong moral principles.

 - 2Honesty is more focused on telling the truth, while integrity is more focused on doing what is right.